SPH73/Santorini-nail-bar/README.md

 This type of user can achieve all this because the site shows a sample of the nail bar owners portfolio in the gallery which shows genuine samples of work done and the testimonials give verifiable recommendations as they mention where they were made and as the social media links are in the footer they can go directly there.

 The about section provides this user with a feel for the nail technicians personality so they decide whether they feel comfortable before actually making an appointment.
 If so, they can go ahead and make a booking using the button located above the contact section.
 If this user still wishes to find out something else frst, they can ask using the contact form, which also lets them know the form as been received with a submit notification.
-In addition, they can also use the calendar icon in the footer button.
-As the navigation is sticky they can easily navigate back to the gallery or the home section where there is another booking button.
+In addition, they can also use the calendar icon in the footer.
+As the navigation is sticky, they can easily navigate back to the gallery or the home section where there is another booking button.

-**I am a user that offers a complimentary service and I would like to find a nail bar that would be interested in joining forces with me.**
+**As a user that offers a complimentary service and I would like to find a nail bar that would be interested in joining forces with me.**

 The website makes it easy for this user to connect with the owner or make a request by using the contact section and/or form and to connect on social media using the footer icons.

-Since the audience is expected to be of varying ability and need, albeit mostly tech savvy, my aim in the design was simplicity, creating an intuitive site that provides easy access to their main purpose - the information or feature the user is looking for.
+Since the target audience is expected to be of varying ability and need, albeit mostly tech savvy, my aim in the design was simplicity; creating an intuitive site that provides easy access to their main purpose, namely, the information or feature the user is looking for.
 I have made the sections visually distinguishable and separate from each other using a colour palette generated from a portion of the header (logo) image using [PaletteGenerator](https://palettegenerator.com/).
 ![Color Sample](assets/images/color-sample.PNG)

 The colours are light where necessary and dark where possible to blend with the header image logo.
 I have been concerned primarily with making the booking buttons stand out and seem obvious for visually impaired users because I wanted to create a soft appearance created by the use of colour.
 I also tried to avoid the need for too much scrolling to reach the highest priority content for each user type.
 The navigation position is sticky so that it is always in view making it easy to go somewhere else; to the top, or a different section.

 The fonts chosen for this site were taken from [Google Fonts](https://fonts.google.com/).
 They were selected as they are simple, clear and easy to read and quick to load.

 For users that may not necessarily be wanting to make an appointment on their first visit but are instead looking for credibility or out of curiosity, I have added three sections.
 A **Testimonials** section; set as a blockquote card carousel on a mobile device but as a card column on a tablet and desktop.
 An **About** section introduces the owner.
 This section gives credibilty and presents the owners capability and qualifications in an understated manner while emphasising her passion in her work and finally, a **Contact** section with a contact form along with contact information.
 I mention here that although I could have added a map, I resisted doing so from a safety perspective as this I consider to be sensitive information for a home-based business.
+The area is referenced which is ample information for someone looking to find a nail bar within close proximity.

 Throughout the development I have switched up and down screen sizes using Chrome dev tools to see how I can improve the user experience, based on a mobile-first approach.
-The owner believes that a large portion of her users are likely to access the site mostly on a mobile device for the purpose of easily booking an appointment and to browse the gallery for ideas; however as many people use desktops at work, the potential was also considered for users to access it during working hours.
+The owner believes that a large portion of her users are likely to access the site predominantly on their mobile device for the purpose of easily booking an appointment and to browse the gallery for ideas; however as many people use desktops at work, the potential was also considered that users were likely to access it during working hours using their workstations.

 The most obvious thing a user will see first on their mobile is a booking button, as the 'welcome' message appears only on medium size screens and above.
 The button will take the user to the owners [Setmore](https://www.setmore.com/) scheduling account opening up in a new browser window.